xkcao/Note_on_AI_Podcast/README.md

 ## Bret Weinstein: Truth, Science, and Censorship in the Time of a Pandemic

 ## Robert Breedlove: Philosophy of Bitcoin from First Principles

+## Michael Malice: Totalitarianism and Anarchy

+## Roger Reaves: Smuggling Drugs for Pablo Escobar and the Medellin Cartel

+## Eric Weinstein: Difficult Conversations, Freedom of Speech, and Physics